tilburgsciencehub/website/content/examples/reproducible-workflow-airbnb.md

 Open your command line tool:

-- Check whether your present working directory is  `tisem-airbnb` by typing `pwd` in terminal
+- Check whether your present working directory is `airbnb-workflow` by typing `pwd` in terminal

-  - if not, type `cd yourpath/tisem-airbnb` to change your directory to `tisem-airbnb`
+  - if not, type `cd yourpath/airbnb-workflow` to change your directory to `airbnb-workflow`
 - Type `make` in the command line.